COVID-19 news from Annals of Internal Medicine

 Below please find a summary and link(s) of new coronavirus-related content published today in Annals of Internal Medicine.
 The summary below is not intended to substitute for the full article as a source of information.
 A collection of coronavirus-related content is free to the public at http://go.

-Researchers from the Ministry of Health and the HIV Network of Excellence in Madrid, Spain, and Harvard T.H.
-Chan School of Public Health describe the incidence and severity of COVID-19 among 77,590 HIV-positive patients receiving antiretroviral therapy (ART).
-These authors conclude HIV-positive patients receiving tenofovir disoproxil fumarate (TDF)/emtricitabine (FTC) have a lower risk for COVID-19 and related hospitalization than those receiving other therapies.
-The authors’ findings warrant further investigation of HIV ART in HIV preexposure prophylaxis studies and randomized trials among persons without HIV.
+Physical activity is an important determinant of health and is likely affected by social distancing measures due to the COVID-19 pandemic.
+Researchers from the University of California examine worldwide changes in step count before and after the announcement of COVID-19 as a global pandemic.
+They found that rapid worldwide step count decreases have been seen during COVID-19, with regional variability, and that regional step count trends may reflect adherence to social distancing measures.
 Read the full text: https:/

 Media contacts: A PDF for this article is not yet available.
 Please click the link to read full text.
-The lead author, Julia del Amo, MD, PhD, can be reached through [email protected]
+The lead author, Geoffrey H. Tison, MD, MPH, can be reached through Katherine at [email protected]

 ###